ucfcs/Spring2019-Group26-Backend/README.md

-## Spring2019-Group26-Backend
+# Spring2019-Group26-Backend
-ASL Tutor project for senior design group 26
+This repository holds the REST API for Group 26's ASL Tutor as well as the admin web portal.

 ## Requirements
-Python 3.0+
+* Python 3.0+
+* Vagrant
+* Virtual Box
+* Docker

 ## Install
 Install virtual box and vagrant